UbiquityRobotics/learn/kinetic/magnisilver/mcb.md

 These steps are taken to remove the main board.
 It should be noted that to replace a board these steps can be done in reverse order.

    - Disconnect ALL battery leads from your batteries.
 We always leave the thick red and black power cables connected to the MCB board because if you get a replacement it will have the power cables attached.
 The cables are routed in a very specific way with the mounting hardware also done in a precise way thus we do not remove these cables.
    - Disconnect both large multi-pin black wheel cables with inline jacks from the wheels.
 These can be very tight so you may need a very good grip and work the connectors gently back and forth as you try to extract.
 Be careful to not bang your knuckles as they can release all at once.
-See the ```The Motor cables to the Wheels``` section of [THIS PAGE](https://learn.ubiquityrobotics.com/unboxing) for pictures
+See the ['the Motor cables to the wheels' section of unboxing](kinetic_quickstart_unboxing#main-power-battery-and-wheel-cables-installation) for pictures
    - Unscrew the 2 screws that hold the small 'Switch Board' to the Magni front panel and place the screws in a safe place.
 After screw removal the switch board can be unplugged from the main MCB board and taken out then set aside perhaps near the 2 screws.

      ![Switch Board Screws](assets/support/SwitchBoardMountingScrews.jpg)

    - If your Magni has the sonar board you should remove it's 50 pin cable from the main MCB board and remove the sonar board to make things easier for this process.
-You can see how it is installed and do the reverse that is described on the last half of [THIS PAGE](https://learn.ubiquityrobotics.com/sonar_sensors)
+You can see how it is installed and do the reverse that is described on the last half of [the sonar sensors page](kinetic_magnisilver_sonars)
    - We are going to free up the RaspiCam flat white cable so the Raspberry Pi can be removed easier in next step.
-Refer to [THIS PAGE](https://learn.ubiquityrobotics.com/camera_sensors) for pictures.
+Refer to [camera sensors](kinetic_magnisilver_camera) for pictures.
 Locate the white flat thin ribbon cable to the camera at the point it gets to the camera.
 Take note at this time that the blue tape on the flat cable is away from the RaspiCam PCB which will have to happen as you reassemble later.
 NOTE: The jack for the cable is very delicate so just pull back the tabs on each side just a mm or two and do not force it harder or it may break the tabs.
 Pull out the cable from the camera end.
    - Remove the large sheetmetal rectangular Front Bracket that has the raspicam camera bracket riveted to it.
-Refer to the middle of [THIS PAGE](https://learn.ubiquityrobotics.com/unboxing) and see the ```Front Bracket``` picture.
+Refer to the middle of [unboxing](kinetic_quickstart_unboxing) and see the ```Front Bracket``` picture.
 The removal is done using a long allen wrench with 4mm tip for the bolts that hold this 24mm wide side to side bar to the top shelf of the Magni chassis.
 The 4mm allen wrench has to be long enough to go through from the top of the bar all the way to insert into the bolts.

    ![Front Bracket](assets/support/FrontBracketWithRaspicam.jpg)